Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Applications

+Information about the trend is represented by the first $9 \times 9$ block of the approximation to the cross spectral density.
 Remember that, according to the uniqueness theorem (Theorem \ref{Theorem_2}), the univariate estimation in CiSSA of an oscillatory component at each frequency is the sum of the 9 subcomponents associated with this frequency in the multivariate M-CiSSA setup.
-If the number of subcomponents to pick up practically the total variability of the long-run behaviour of the individual series is less than the total number of series, then there are common long-run trends.
-Disentangling what is common and what is idiosyncratic to each series is the added value of the multivariate M-CiSSA approach.
-In Figure \ref{Figure_2}, we show for each series its univariate trend as well as the trend coming from the first subcomponent.
-Notice the strong resemblance between the first subcomponent and the trend for all the commodities except for NGASUS, which is in line with the percentage of explained variability shown in Table \ref{Table_4} for each series by this first subcomponent.
-Understanding the first subcomponent as the main common driver of the evolution of the prices, shows how NGASUS presents a differentiated or decoupled evolution from the rest of the energy commodities in the long run.
+If the number of subcomponents required to pick up practically the total variability of the long-run behaviour of the individual series, is less than the total number of series, then there are common long-run trends.
+Disentangling what is common and what is idiosyncratic to each series at each frequency is one of the contributions of M-CiSSA.
+Table \ref{Table_2} shows that the variability of the trend is mainly explained by the first three eigenvalues of this first block, as they account for 99.7\%.

-Looking at the first row of Table \ref{Table_4}, we note that the first subcomponent represents a high percentage of the variability, over 86\% for all the energy commodities, but for NGASUS that only accounts for 13.7\%.
-When taking into consideration the first and the second subcomponents, they can explain all the variability.
+Figure \ref{Figure_3} shows the estimated trends for every energy commodity price and the reconstruction from the three first subcomponents.
+There is great similarity between the univariate trend and the multivariate one reconstructed by the 3 subcomponents, therefore understanding the flutctuations implied by the eigenvectors will characterize the long-run drivers of the 9 series.

-The multivariate approach also enables us to observe the following behaviors that cannot be derived from univariate analyses.
-Notice that the sum of the first two long-run subcomponents practically reproduces the univariate trend for each series (see Figure \ref{Figure_3}).
-However, for COALAU and COALSA we could identify that their price is higher than the global markets for energy would suggest at the end of the sample, meaning that there is something idiosyncratic to their markets that increases their prices since 2013.
-For instance, there are subsidies for coal, trade barriers, and even anti-climate change policies that might be responsible for these higher than expected prices.
+Looking at the individual series, we can see in the top panel of Table \ref{Table_4} that the 3 subcomponents explain almost all the variability of the trend of each variable, being enough to reconstruct the long run behaviour of each series (the minimum variability explained is 98.7\% for NGASJP).